Jashmit918/Sic-Tools/README.md

   * Simulator
   * Linker

-See also http://jurem.github.io/SicTools/ for the main page as well as https://github.com/jurem/SicDemos for several examples.

 ## Assembler
 Assembler supports all instructions and directives described in the book.
 This includes load/store instructions, arithmetic instructions, jumps etc. And directives START, END, ORG, LTORG, BASE, NOBASE, CSECT, USE, EQU, RESB, RESW, EXTDEF, EXTREF.
 Some features: